-- A limit of £5m to be invested with any individual counterparty; - A limit of £5m to be invested in any individual AAA rated money market fund; - Lloyds bank limited to overnight cash balances up to £3m (in line with the recommendation from the Council's Audit and Corporate Governance Scrutiny Committee); - All lending subject to "on the day" cleared credit checks being undertaken on the proposed counterparty.
+- A limit of £5m to be invested with any individual counterparty; - A limit of £5m to be invested in any individual AAA rated money market fund; - Lloyds bank limited to overnight cash balances up to £5m. - All lending subject to "on the day" cleared credit checks being undertaken on the proposed counterparty.